ivanpopelyshev/FastPixel/README.md

 API is completely synchronous & single thread (no timers and no workers).
 Based on different modules, separated by files (thanks to gulp).
-There are few absolutely independence modules:
+Also there are few absolutely independence modules:
-- [Vector2][]
+- [Point][]
 - [Observer][]
 - [bresenham][]

 Main logic is based on MVC design pattern.
-"Model" is a group of classes: Layout and Layer.
+"Model" is a group of Layout and Layer classes.
 The  View component has obvious name "View".
 The "Controller" have to be implemented by you.
-By default it equal to null and called as "controller".
+By default it null and called as "controller".

 ## Feedback